kdd-lab/tv-commercials-dataset/README.md

 %run '4_audio_transcription_and_lemmatization.py'
 ```

+#### Legal notes

 For legal and copyright reasons, the column containing the raw speech transcriptions in text/transcriptions.csv must not be distributed or reused outside the project workflow.
-Only derived features (e.g., lemmas, frequency counts, TF–IDF values, or psycholinguistic annotations) should be retained and shared for analysis.
+Only derived features (e.g., lemmas, frequency counts, TF-IDF values, or psycholinguistic annotations) should be retained and shared for analysis.
 The raw transcriptions should therefore be discarded after processing.

 ---